Albania Car Rental Travel Guide

 Drink-driving

 Strict laws.
 Alcohol limit is low.
-Don’t drive after drinking.
+Do not drink and drive.

 Emergency